Jangulo7/Blog/README.md

 https://www.varonis.com/blog/working-in-cybersecurity/
 https://www.womenintech.co.uk/the-future-is-female-opportunities-for-women-in-ai

 3. Images: home page and contact page are using purchased DepositPhotos images.
 The about page is using a generic (not purchased) image.
-The images used in blog cards were obtained from Internet
+The images used in blog cards were obtained from Internet.
+The avatar in About page was done in the website https://www.creartuavatar.com/index.php.

 4. Code reference: the W3School site (https://www.w3schools.com/) was consulted during project development.